janmalyy/diploma-thesis/README.md

    ```

 2. Configure environment variables:
-   - The project includes default values in the `docker-compose.yml` file
-   - You can modify the `.env` file to customize:
+   - You have to ask for `.env` file with credentials and place it into root directory
-     - Neo4j connection details
-     - Database credentials
-     - Other configuration parameters

 3. Build and start the services:
    ```
    docker-compose up -d
    ```

-4. Access the application on web interface: http://localhost:8000
+4. Access the application on web interface: http://localhost:8000 or acces the database on: http://localhost:7474

 ## Local Setup (without Docker)

+### Prerequisites

+- Git
+- [Neo4j Desktop](https://neo4j.com/download/neo4j-desktop/?edition=desktop&flavour=winstall64&release=2.0.3&offline=false) with running database filled in with the data

 1. Create and activate a virtual environment:
    ```